FrennyMacwan/Practice-assignment/README.md

 1. copy both files in one folder
 2. open two different anaconda prompts
-3. nevigate to the folder path using cd [folder path] in both the files
+3. nevigate to the folder path using cd [folder path] in both the prompts
 4. execute send.py using "python send.py" in one prompt
 5. execute receive.py using "python receive.py" in other prompt
 6. press ctrl+c to exit